20 Real-Life Fairytale Places You Should Add To Your Bucket List

 Neuschwanstein Castle is a nineteenth-century Romanesque Revival palace on a rugged hill above the village of Hohenschwangau in southwest Bavaria, Germany.
 Ludwig II of Bavaria commissioned the palace as a retreat and as an homage to Richard Wagner.
 Ludwig paid for the palace out of his personal fortune and using extensive borrowing, rather than Bavarian public funds.

 The palace was intended as a personal refuge for the reclusive king, but it was opened to the paying public immediately after his death in 1886.
 Today, it’s one of the most visited castles in Germany and one of the most popular tourist destinations in Europe.
-The palace has appeared prominently in several movies such as Chitty Chitty Bang Bang, The Great Escape and serves as the inspiration for Disneyland’s Sleeping Beauty Castle.
+The palace has appeared prominently in several movies such as Chitty Chitty Bang Bang, and The Great Escape and serves as the inspiration for Disneyland’s Sleeping Beauty Castle.

 Waitomo Glowworm Caves, New Zealand